KxSystems/docs/docs/learn/install.md

 -   You have the 64-bit On Demand Personal Edition for non-commercial use.
 This is enabled by a `kc.lic` license-key file and requires an always-on Internet connection.
 (This version of kdb+ is not licensed for use on cloud servers.)
 -   You have the 32-bit Personal Edition for non-commercial use.
 It does not require a license-key file.

-!!! warning "macOS Catalina (10.15) does not run 32-bit applications."
+    !!! warning "32-bit applications will not run in macOS 10.15+ (Catalina and later)"

 :fontawesome-regular-hand-point-right:
 [More about licensing](licensing.md)